acidlabs/capistrano-rails/README.md

 cd cap
 ```

-Checkout the examples provided and modify them as they fits.
+Checkout the examples provided and modify them as they fit.

 ```bash
 cap [environment] deploy:setup